sideralis/air/readme.txt

 ===========
 == FILES ==
 ===========
+user/user_html.c: 	Generate the web page to display sensors data
+					display_xxx_page() is called by tcp server in order to display a page

+user/user_led.c:	Driver for red, green et blue leds

 user/user_main.c: 	Entry point.
 Set esp8266 in Station and softAP mode.
+					Start main state machine
 					Start TCP Server
 					Start a task to capture data from SDS011
 					Start a task to scan wifi networks

-user/user_html.c: 	Generate the web page to display sensors data
-					create_page() is called by tcp server in order to display a page
+user/user_queue.c:	To create queues which are used for inter tasks communication

 user/user_sds011.c:	Driver for SDS011 (PM2.5 & PM10 sensor)
 					Use GPIO4 (RX) and GPIO5 (TX) to connect to SDS011 uart port

-user/user_led.c:	Driver for red, green et blue leds

-user/user_wifi.c:	Task for wifi scan

 user/user_tcp_server.c:	TCP server

-user/user_queue.c:	To create queues which are used for inter tasks communication
+user/user_wifi.c:	Task for wifi scan and setuping wifi

+library/utf8.c:		To convert UTF8 char to ASCII char (used when converting password with special characters)

 =================
 == COMPILATION ==